 However, the data is stored outside your facility in the "cloud" and can be accessed remotely through your internet browser or application interface.

-Cloud computing can store and access data and programs over the internet instead of on a hard drive.
-Because it can be accessed from any device with a web browser and an internet connection, it’s easy for teams to use it in the office or on the go.
+Cloud computing can store and access data and programs over the Internet instead of on a hard drive.
+Because personnel can access it from any device with a web browser and an internet connection, it’s easy for teams to use it in the office or on the go.

 Let's take a look at some of their benefits or differences...

 Cloud-Based or Server Based Which is Right for Your Facility?